 I am an anthropologist, labour expert and political analyst interested in politics, economy and society in Africa and the West, from a global geopolitical perspective.
-I am a postdoctoral research fellow in the Department of Social Anthropology, University of Oslo, and a research associate of the Human Economy Programme, University of Pretoria.
+I am a postdoctoral research fellow in the Department of Social Anthropology, University of Oslo, a visiting researcher at the Centre for African Studies, University of Cape Town.
 I received my undergraduate degree from the LSE and my PhD from Cambridge.

 My academic work has been published in several top-ranking international journals and focuses on basic and applied research in the areas of labour, anthropology, political economy, development studies, critical race studies, technology, health sciences and public engagement.
 Since 2001 I have been doing ethnographic research on labour, rural livelihoods, racial inequalities, local development and democracy in Swaziland.

-My current research is organised around two streams:
+My current research is organised around three streams:

 2) social and political forms of protest and unrest, and new social movements in southern and central Africa;